Avalanches can be triggered naturally (without human influence) or by an artificially applied additional load.

 Other influences on the danger level

-The danger level does not depend solely on the load required to trigger an avalanche but also on the prevalence of avalanche prone locations and the avalanche size.
+The danger level does not depend solely on the load required to trigger an avalanche but also on the frequency of avalanche prone locations and the avalanche size.
 Where, for example, only a few avalanche prone locations or only small avalanches are to be expected, sometimes the danger level may still be 2 ('moderate') if only a small additional load is needed to trigger an avalanche (also see 'Small,easily triggered snowdrift accumulations' in the section 'Danger levels').